Abagira/Bootcamp_Project_1/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  - : Enter the playbook file._ /etc/ansible/my-elkservers.yml

 This document contains the following details:
 - Description of the Topologu